 A few months ago I shared a set of six free printable vintage botanical prints.
-I didn’t mention it in that post, but I originally made the prints to create a gallery wall for a huge, blank wall in our living room.
+Like I said in that post, I originally made the prints to create a gallery wall for a huge, blank wall in our living room.

 Well, a week after I shared the prints, I went about creating my gallery wall.
-I framed the prints in simple black frames and spent what felt like a million years getting the frames aligned…only to realise that I hated the way the black frames looked.
+I framed the prints in simple black frames and spent what felt like a million years getting the frames aligned…only to realise that I actually didn’t like the black frames.